 - Attach and submit an up-to-date CV within the candidate portal.
 Candidates who will be two years or less after PhD completion at the start of their visit should include the names of 3 references on the CV.

-- Attach and submit a brief research proposal through the candidate portal describing the project to be undertaken while in residence at the Institute (note: no more than 2 pages, single spaced, with standard 11- or 12-point font and 1-inch margins—excluding up to 2 pages of references and figures/tables).
+- Attach and submit a brief research proposal through the candidate portal describing the project or projects to be undertaken while in residence at the Institute.
+This should be no more than 2 pages, single spaced, with standard 11- or 12-point font and 1-inch margins—excluding up to 2 pages of references and figures/tables.
 Supplementary materials such as papers and recommendations are not accepted.

 All applications undergo an initial internal screening to assess the strength and relevance of the research proposal.
 The applications that pass the internal screening are sent to Institute leadership and reviewed for final decisions.

-Applications for residence during the 2020-2021 academic year will be accepted until February 1, 2020.
+Applications for residence during the 2022-2023 academic year will be accepted until February 1, 2022 (midnight CST).
 Decisions will be made by the end of March.